spang-lab/LearnMHN/README.md

 ```

 Be especially aware of the ```CUDA_NOT_FUNCTIONAL``` case: Even though CUDA
-is not functional, the CUDA functions will run with no error, but will
+is not functional, the CUDA functions might run with no error, but will
 return wrong results.
 In this case
 something is probably wrong with your CUDA drivers and you should check your CUDA
 installation.